YiYuanZhuang/tale/_posts/2017-03-29-introducing-tale.md

 ## Dangerous Theft Ballet

-It's an "elaborate" ballet of thefts, with a number of different crime types spinning around over the course of a few hours as you tap the different types of thefts with your finger.
+It is an "elaborate" ballet of thefts, with a number of different crime types spinning around over the course of a few hours as you tap the different types of thefts with your finger.

 This crime ballet chart shows the occurrence of different types of larceny/theft at different times of the day.
 Based on Larceny/Theft descriptions in San Francisco crime data, it can be roughly divided into 4 types: Attempted, Petty theft, Grand theft, and Others.
 “Attempted" means an attempted theft but failed.
 "Petty theft" means the amount stolen is less than or equal to US$950.
 “Grand theft" means the amount exceeds $950 [3].
 "Others" means thefts that are not specifically classified in the crime data provided by the San Francisco police, such as "Embezzlement from a dependent or elder adult by the caretaker", "Theft of animals", etc. This type only accounts for 0.2% of the total larceny/theft data, so no detailed classification will be conducted in this chart.